September 11th Memorial:

 November 23 2003 - PATH train service is restored, linking Lower Manhattan and New Jersey.
 Trains operate out of a temporary station in the WTC area.

 December 19, 2003 - Plans for the Freedom Tower to be built at Ground Zero are revealed.

 January 22, 2004 - Architect Santiago Calatrava unveils his plans for the WTC transportation hub.

 July 4, 2004 - Construction at Freedom Tower begins.
 A 20 ton slab of granite, inscribed "the enduring spirit of freedom," is laid as the cornerstone of one of the new skyscrapers that will stand on the site.

 May 4, 2005 - Governor Pataki calls for a redesign of the new tower for safety reasons.

 June 29, 2005 - New York officials release the latest design for the signature building at the World Trade Center site after revising it to make the tower more secure.

 September 6, 2005 - Architect Santiago Calatrava and public officials dedicate the first steel rail for the future transportation station to be built at the World Trade Center site.

 December 15, 2005 - Architect Lord Norman Foster agrees to design the next major building planned for the World Trade Center site.
-Foster will design a 65-story tower for the northeast corner of the 16-acre site that real estate developer Larry Silverstein said will be completed by 2011.
+Foster will design a 65-story tower for the northeast corner of the 16-acre site.

 April 26, 2006 - The Port Authority of New York and New Jersey and developer Larry Silverstein reach an agreement about the financing of Freedom Tower, resolving problems that had delayed construction at the WTC site.